noeliarosales/Control-DC-motor/README.md

 confirming the validity of the developed model and control strategy.

-The following plot illustrates the motor response, demonstrating its convergence to the target angular position.
+The following plot illustrates the motor response, demonstrating its convergence to the target angular position(800º).

 ![Graph](images/graph.jpg)